Why it is important to make a will

-If you wish to make major changes to a will, it is advisable to make a new one.
 The new will should begin with a clause stating that it revokes all previous wills and codicils.
 The old will should be destroyed.
 Revoking a will means that the will is no longer legally valid.

 Although a will can be revoked by destruction, it is always advisable that a new will should contain a clause revoking all previous wills and codicils.
-Revoking a will means that the will is no longer legally valid.

-If a person who made a will commits suicide, the will is still valid.
+If a person who made a will takes their own life, the will is still valid.

 A person may want to challenge a will because:

-they believe that the will is invalid; or
+they believe that the will is invalid or

-they believe that they have not been adequately provided for in the will.
+they believe that they have not been adequately provided for in the will

-There are strict time limits for challenging a will and if you want to challenge a will, you should seek legal advice as soon as possible.
-If you want to challenge the will because you believe you haven't been adequately provided for, the time limit is six months from the grant of probate.
-Your local CAB can give you lists of solicitors.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you want to challenge the will because you believe you haven't been adequately provided for, the time limit is 6 months from the grant of probate.
+Your local Citizens Advice can give you lists of solicitors.
+You can search for your nearest Citizens Advice.

 If you are named in someone else's will as an executor, you may have to apply for probate so that you can deal with their estate.